Product Descriptions that Sell: 3 Answers you Must Know

 Google Analytics

-These are keywords you can use in your product’s title and description to increase the chances of your product listing showing up in searches.
+Once you uncover those keywords, you can use them in your product’s title and description to increase the chances of your product listing showing up in popular searches.

 If you don’t have stats to work off, take advantage of the information Google shares.